-Creative storytelling helps the people that we work with to have control over the narratives that shape their identities and the tools to build their sense of self and pathways towards belonging.
+Creative storytelling helps the migrants, refugees and asylum-seekers that we work with to have control over the narratives that shape their identities and the tools to build their sense of self and pathways towards belonging in South Africa.
 It is a process that through listening and learning aims to drive personal and collective transformation in people’s lives.

 Oral storytelling is also an integral part of our peer support process at the Adonis Musati Project.
 Storytelling is an important traditional medium that at AMP, allows Peer Counsellors to tackle sensitive and culturally taboo subjects such as gender-based violence and female genital mutilation in a non-threatening manner.
 The inclusion of photography, video and audio enables our Peer Counsellors to further engage AMP clients, and leads to dialogue, reflection and action in our Peer Support Programme groups.

 Storytelling can also be used to bring the experiences and narratives of migrants, refugees and asylum-seekers into public debates, to help challenge assumptions, provide understanding, and encourage social cohesion.